leeftk/PrimisFinalProject/README.md

       `truffle migrate`

-7. In a seperate terminal window cd into /PrimisFinalProject and install IPFS Globally
+7. In a seperate terminal window cd into /PrimisFinalProject and run IPFS

-      `npm install --ipfs global`

-8. Once complete run an ipfs daemon

       `ipfs daemon`